-We have audited the accompanying consolidated financial statements of Abby Kelley Foster House, Inc. (a Massachusetts nonprofit organization) and Affiliates, which comprise the Consolidated Statement of Financial Position as of December 31, 2022, and the related Consolidated Statements of Activities, Functional Expenses and Cash Flows for the year then ended, and the related notes to the consolidated financial statements.
+We have audited the accompanying consolidated financial statements of Abby Kelley Foster House, Inc. (a Massachusetts nonprofit organization) and Affiliates, which comprise the Consolidated Statements of Financial Position as of December 31, 2023 and 2022, and the related Consolidated Statements of Activities, Functional Expenses and Cash Flows for the years then ended, and the related notes to the consolidated financial statements.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of Abby Kelley Foster House, Inc. and Affiliates as of December 31, 2022, and the changes in their net assets and their cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, based on our audits and the report of the other auditors, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of Abby Kelley Foster House, Inc. and Affiliates as of December 31, 2023 and 2022, and the changes in their net assets and their cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.